adinahanna/big-tex-game/README.md

 1. populate funnel cakes in the funnel cake counter div as the player creates matches
 2. interaction/animation to the Big Tex image
 3. card flip animation
+4. more responsive styling and appropriate CSS for mobile play

 #Screenshot
 ![Screenshot of game]